openjdk/babylon-docs/site/articles/code-models.md

 #### Paul Sandoz {.author}

-#### June 2024 {.date}
+#### June 2024, Updated Dec 2025 {.date}

-Code reflection, an enhancement to Java reflection, enables access to symbolic representations of Java code in method bodies and lambda bodies.
+Code reflection, an enhancement to Java reflection, enables access to symbolic representations of Java code in method and lambda expressions.
 "Symbolic representations of Java code" may seem like a fancy term, but its easily demystified.
-It's a model of Java code where the code of a method or lambda body is represented as instances of specific Java classes arranged in an appropriate structure.
+It's a model of Java code where the code of a method or lambda expressions is represented as instances of specific Java classes arranged in an appropriate structure.
 Thereby it is possible to write Java programs that manipulate Java programs.
 Before we get into the details of how code reflection models Java code we should talk about two existing approaches to modeling Java code.

 Java developers use a Java program every day that manipulates Java programs.
 It's called the Java compiler.
 It has its own internal model of Java code,